ibm-cloud-docs/monitoring/platform_metrics_enabling.md

     ```
     {: pre}

+5. Get the plan ID of the instance.

+    Run the following command and copy the value of the field `resource_plan_id`.
+This value is needed to update the instance.

+    ```
+    ibmcloud resource service-instance InstanceName --output JSON
+    ```
+    {: pre}

+    Where `InstanceName` is the name of your Sysdig instance.

 5. Set on the **default_receiver** property.
 Run the following command:

     ```
-    ibmcloud resource service-instance-update InstanceName -p '{"default_receiver": true}'
+    ibmcloud resource service-instance-update InstanceName --service-plan-id PlanID -p '{"default_receiver": true}'
     ```
     {: codeblock}

-    Where `InstanceName` is the name of your Sysdig instance.
+    Where `PlanID` is the resource plan ID of your Sysdig instance.